Saint George Hospital University Medical Center: History

 Although the hospital was forced to temporarily close after the explosion, enough restoration work was completed by the end of August to allow one floor to become operational again.
 Chief Medical Officer Alexandre Nehme estimated that it would take more than US$40 million and about a year to bring the whole hospital back up to operational status.

+Restoration work on the hospital was complete on 3 August 2025 five years after the Beirut port blast.
+Restoration was funded through the Big Heart Foundation, a UAE based humanitarian organisation, which raised $2.36 million.